 Groups have asked if they can bring sports drinks for the hot days on the worksite.
 Absolutely!
 Please bring Gatorade powder for work teams to use in their water jugs.
 Most jugs are 5 gallons, so the standard 1-lb canister of powder works great.
 Please do not bring individual plastic bottles.
+Reusable bottles are ideal!
 SSP strives to be environmentally friendly and avoid unnecessary waste where possible.